 These results aren’t anomalous; they’re typical.
-I work with a lot of game-changing businesses who sell training and education aimed at causing a particular result in their customers’ lives, in their businesses, relationships, wellness, and other specialized niches (even worked with a knitting guru once).
+I work with a lot of game-changing businesses who sell training and education aimed at causing a particular result in their customers’ lives, in their businesses, relationships, well-being, and other specialized niches.
 I’m constantly amazed at how few referrals even the happiest of their customers send their way.

-Many of these business’s customers are having their lives changed: their fat melt away, their minds blown, dramatic improvements in their knitting skills.
-Yet when the time comes for the business to ask their past customers to spread the word, they hear crickets.
+Many of these business’s customers are having their lives transformed in profound ways.
+Yet when the time comes for the business to ask current and past customers to spread the word, they hear crickets.

 Ever experienced this?
-Did it make you scratch your head in amazement, like: “These people friggin’ LOVE my stuff, they rave about how much they’ve gotten out of it, and yet they won’t even take a cash reward to share it with their friends?
-Am I taking crazy pills?”
+Did it make you scratch your head in amazement, like: “These people LOVE my stuff, they rave about how much they’ve gotten out of it, and yet they won’t even take a cash reward to share it with their friends?
+What am I, taking crazy pills?”

 It’s ironic, but, yes, they did love your stuff, and, no, they’re not going tell anyone about it, and, no, (most of you) are not taking crazy pills.